 3. Recycle your cardboard.
 The living room floor can look a lot like an Amazon warehouse during the holidays.
 When you’re done unwrapping your gifts, be sure to break down the boxes and put them in your recycling bin or take them to a drop-off center.
 Be sure to remove any plastic film or Styrofoam packaging.

 4. Keep holiday tanglers out of your recycling.
 Stringy decorations like holiday lights and tinsel may look good on trees, but they create a mess once inside recycling facilities.
 Malfunctioning lights and tinsel should be thrown into the trash.
-Some communities do collect old light strings, so check with your town or city.
+Some communities and home improvement stores do collect old light strings, so check with your town or city.

 5. Shop sustainably.
 More brands than ever before are using recycled materials in their products.
 When shopping for your holiday gifts this season, consider choosing brands that are made with ocean plastic, reused fibers, or recycled paper and that avoid unnecessary packaging.